Evaluating Efficiency and Novelty of LLM-Generated Code for Graph Analysis: Introduction

 \section{Introduction}

-The rapid advancement of Artificial Intelligence (AI), particularly large language models (LLMs), has significantly impacted both everyday life and also scientific workflows, accelerating research and development across disciplines.
-LLMs have shown significant promise in enhancing learning, automating tasks, and boosting productivity in a variety of domains.
-A recent survey by Chang \emph{et al.}\cite{chang2024survey} highlights comprehensive review of evaluation efforts related to LLM applications in diverse areas, including reasoning, medical applications, ethics, and education.
-One particularly impactful application of LLMs is aiding programmers and computer scientists by streamlining software development and minimizing human error.
-As a result, considerable research has focused on evaluating the correctness of code generated by these models \cite{chen2022codet, liu2023your, tong2024codejudge, nguyen2022empirical} and some research's focus was on correctness and debugging\cite{dinh2023large, tambon2025bugs, jesse2023large}.
-Benchmarks like HumanEval \cite{chen2021evaluating} and MBPP \cite{austin2021program} have been widely used to evaluate the functional correctness of LLM-generated code through unit test completion.
-While these benchmarks assess whether code works as intended, they do not account for efficiency, which is the focus of our study.
+The rapid advancement of Artificial Intelligence (AI), particularly large language models (LLMs), has significantly impacted both everyday life and scientific workflows, accelerating research and development across disciplines.
+LLMs have shown significant promise in improving learning, automating tasks, and boosting productivity in a variety of domains.
+A recent survey by Chang \emph{et al.}\cite{chang2024survey} highlights a comprehensive review of evaluation efforts related to LLM applications in diverse areas, including reasoning, medical applications, ethics, and education.
+One particularly impactful application of LLMs is to help programmers and computer scientists by streamlining software development and minimizing human error.
+As a result, considerable research has focused on evaluating the correctness of code generated by these models \cite{chen2022codet, liu2023your, tong2024codejudge, nguyen2022empirical} and some research's focus is on correctness and debugging\cite{dinh2023large, tambon2025bugs, jesse2023large}.
+Benchmarks such as HumanEval \cite{chen2021evaluating} and MBPP \cite{austin2021program} have been widely used to evaluate the functional correctness of LLM-generated code through the completion of unit tests.
+Although these benchmarks assess whether the code works as intended, they do not account for performance, which is the focus of our study.

-While Python dominates recent research, computer scientists still depend on lower‑level languages like C to attain peak performance.
-Assessing the efficiency of LLM‑generated C code is therefore vital for judging these models’ ability to produce optimized implementations.
-Yet, to the best of our knowledge, no study has systematically examined the performance of LLM‑generated code in C—a language central to high‑performance and scientific computing.
+Although Python dominates recent research, computer scientists still depend on lower-level languages such as C and C++ to achieve peak performance.
+Assessing the efficiency of LLM generated C code is therefore vital to judging the ability of these models to produce optimized implementations.
+However, to our knowledge, no study has systematically examined the performance of LLM-generated code in C, a language central to high‑performance and scientific computing.